 That all of these cruel practices remain legal – indicates ‘no’.

 National polling has consistently shown that the vast majority of Australians are opposed to battery cages.
-Yet 11 million egg-laying hens remain confined in cages today.
+Yet millions of egg-laying hens remain confined in cages today.

-The inherently cruel live export industry continues despite overwhelming public opposition to the trade.
+The inherently cruel live export industry has continued despite overwhelming public opposition to the trade.

 A 2018 report by FutureEye, Commodity or Sentient Being?
 Australia’s shifting mindset on farmed animal welfare, found high levels of community concern around withholding food and water from animals for long periods during transportation as well as performing painful procedures on animals without pain relief, yet such practices are widespread, routine and legal.